Do you want to speak at this year's conference? The Call for Papers is now open!

 Update regarding COVID-19

-Richard Simcott, a polyglot from Chester, Great Britain, is a lifelong language learner who has studied more than 50 languages.
-HarperCollins has described him as one of the most multilingual people in the United Kingdom, and the Goethe-Institut has named him Ambassador for Multilingualism.
+Richard Simcott is a British polyglot, who has studied over 50 languages.
+HarperCollins described him as one of the most multilingual people in the United Kingdom, and the Goethe-Institut has named him Ambassador for Multilingualism.

-Richard manages a team of polyglots as the Languages Director at social media management agency The Social Element.
+He works as the Languages Director at The Social Element & Polpeo.
 He has many years of consulting experience using languages with diverse clients and offering his expertise on multilingual and multinational projects.

-He is the original founder of the Polyglot Conference and manages a popular Facebook page called Speaking Fluently.
+He is the original founder of the Polyglot Conference and The Language Event and manages a popular Facebook page called Speaking Fluently.

 Alexander Arguelles was reared and has roots in New York City, Chicago, and Berkeley, California.
 He studied French and German literature as an undergraduate at Columbia and earned his Ph.D. from the University of Chicago with a dissertation on Old Norse literature and the comparative history of religions.
 He then did postdoctoral research in Germany on a fellowship from the Berlin Program for Advanced German and European Studies.